 Whether you’re a veteran or a new bread baker, we’ve all had that moment when you just want to quickly proof your bread dough.
 Here’s some tips and tricks to help your dough rise without sacrificing the quality of your bake!

 It’s been so cold and rainy in San Francisco, and my apartment is at a constant chilly 60 degrees.
 It’s not the best temperatures for humans to be happy and warm, and it’s definitely not the best temperature for yeast.
 If you’ve ever baked bread, you know that the most time-consuming part is simply waiting for your dough to properly rise and proof.
 If you’re impatient, your bread will come out dense and crumbly instead of airy and fluffy.
 But is there a way to speed up proofing time?

-I made a delicious and hearty oatmeal cinnamon loaf on a soggy SF day.
+I ran a little test by baking a delicious and hearty oatmeal cinnamon loaf on a soggy SF day.
 The recipe is from Bread Baking for Beginners, which has some helpful tips and recipes for the novice bread baker.
 I happened to choose a recipe that needs 3 hours of rise time and 1.5 hours of proof time for a total of 4.5 hours of patience.
-I needed to catch a train at 4 and it was a particularly chilly day, so I decided to do some research on how to speed up the rising process.
+Because I had to catch a train that day, I wanted to see if I could cut the proofing time without sacrificing the quality of the bread.